ejulien/FABGen/readme.md

 - 'proxy': class ProxyFeature

 Types using this feature are declared as wrapper for another underlying type.
 This feature is used to unwrap arguments to a call and wrap its return value.

-Note: A type converter proxy feature is consumed by prototypes proxy feature, see the prototype feature documentation.
+*Note:* A type converter proxy feature is consumed by prototypes proxy feature, see the prototype feature documentation.

 Support for std::shared_ptr is done with the proxy feature.

+- 'rval_transform': `def transform(gen, conv, expr, var_out, ownership):`

+Allow type conversion when returned from a function.

 ```python
 class StdSharedPtrProxyFeature: